To get the latest experience from our website, please upgrade your browser.

 Testosterone products, which are prescribed to treat low testosterone (“Low T”) in men, have become popular among young men seeking physical enhancement and older men who want to counter signs of aging.
-But there is growing concern that these products have serious side effects and long-term risks, particularly related to heart failure.
+But there is growing concern that these products have serious side effects and long-term risks, particularly related to the heart.

 Men who suffer cardiac arrest, stroke, other heart-related issues or other adverse side effects after using testosterone products or supplements are beginning to file lawsuits, saying they were not properly warned of the risks.